os6sense/highlight_js-rails/README.md

 NB: Apologies to those who downloaded versions < 7.4.0.3; third times a charm as they say.

+## README FIRST
 This is my first gem and I am learning as I go along.
 I am reasonably certain this version works, however you may want to wait a day or so since my next job is to add some tests.

+## WHAT IS THIS?

+Highlight.js is an EXCELLENT javascript library by Ivan Sagalaev which uses javascript to detect and syntax highlight "<code></code>" blocks in a webpage.
+Find out more over at http://highlightjs.org/.

+Highlight_js-rails4 is a simple wrapper around the library to allow you to add highlight.js via a gem.

+## WHY?
-This is a minor update to chloerei/highlight_js-rails which I have forked because :
+This is a ~~minor~~ slightly more extensive update than I first realised to chloerei/highlight_js-rails which I have forked because :

 1. I've nevered forked a repository before.
 2. it hadn't been updated in a year and was 3 versions behind